How To Color-Correct Like A Pro In 5 Easy Steps

-No matter how many times you see it on Instagram or done by beauty vloggers, applying green or rust-coloured concealer to your skin can feel overwhelming.
-But it's time to give it a go — and here's why: Known as colour-correcting, this technique uses hues from opposite sides of the colour wheel to cancel out unwanted colours on your face.
+No matter how many times you see it on Instagram or done by beauty vloggers, applying green or rust-colored concealer to your skin can feel overwhelming.
+But it's time to give it a go — and here's why: Known as color-correcting, this technique uses hues from opposite sides of the color wheel to cancel out unwanted colors on your face.
 The most common are green (to stamp out redness) and rust (to diffuse undereye circles).

 Here's our challenge for you: Leave hesitation behind by watching this quick video, because we're breaking down the game-changing technique in five easy steps.